-If you overcook the asparagus they can become soggy.
+If you overcook the asparagus it can become soggy.
 Also, make sure not to add too much olive oil or that could make them softer as well.

 Storing & Reheating Grilled Asparagus

-- To Store: Keep grilled asparagus in an airtight container for up to 3 days in the fridge.
+- To Store: Keep grilled asparagus in an airtight container for up to 3 days in the refrigerator.

 - To Reheat: For a quick reheat, you can pop them in the microwave.
 They will be soft and wilted most likely this way.
-For best results, and to crisp them up a bit, use an air fryer or an oven at 300°F for 5 minutes.
+For best results, and to crisp them up a bit, use an air fryer or an oven at medium-high heat or 300°F for 5 minutes.

 More Grilled FavoritesBrowse all